 Alongside the BTEC Professional Diploma in Clinical Sports & Remedial Massage we also run CPD massage workshops and post graduate courses lead by eminent names form the world of massage, bodywork and physical therapy - All of whom are at the forefront of the everchanging world of massage therapy.

 Our tutors have extensive practice/clinical experience and can apply a more practical approach to their teaching.
 They are fully committed to outcome based-practice, and are in continuous training to keep up to date with the research and innovations in the field of massage.
 As a qualifying student, you will gain the most up-to-date knowledge and techniques in remedial massage.

-Anatomy Trains - Fascial Release for Structural Balance®: Arches & Legs with James Earls - 10th, 11th &12th April 2015
+Anatomy Trains - Fascial Release for Structural Balance®: Abdomen, Breath & Chest with James Earls - 4th, 5th & 6th September 2015